 COOP is an apprenticeship and job placement program based in New York City that targets underserved and underemployed City University of New York (CUNY) students and recent graduates with a clear pathway to full-time employment in the digital media industry.

 Unlike other programs, COOP has built its own network of successful graduates who are employed at 200+ digital companies like Google, Microsoft, and Oath (formerly Yahoo) and who provide referrals to employment for current COOP students—an alternative pathway to the traditional networks that have persisted at employers and been an impediment to jobs pathways for those from less traditional backgrounds.
-Since 2014, COOP has run over 100 cohorts with over 2,000 alumni, on our way to 10,000 in its first decade of operation.
+Since 2014, COOP has run over 100 cohorts with over 2,000 alumni, on its way to 10,000 in its first decade of operation.
 Four-in-five alumni overcome underemployment within a year, earning an average of $45,000 after 12 months (triple the pre-program average) and $60,000 after three years.

 COOP participants are placed in a four-month training program in small cohorts of 16 peers.
 Cohorts engage in 200 hours of training on data analytics or digital marketing skills, soft skills (resume building, networking, interviewing), and project-based learning through client partnerships (teams of apprentices provide pro bono digital marketing services).
 Training workshops are held at night two to four times a week so that participants can maintain part-time jobs during the day.